A Promise of Fire

 She splashed him again and said, “I did that one time!”
 She leaned onto the counter, stretching out her arms and back before getting to work drying off the damp dishes.
 “No, I must prove myself to the maidens.
 It’s my duty.
 I can’t let them see me slouch around, or not be able to handle myself.”

 Growing up, Emecar heard all about a maidens’ duties.
 They served not only the temple, but the will of Sindelle the Elf-Mother.
-They were the record keepers from Lord High Lord Galdane the First all the way down to the current Lord High Lord, Gallon.
+They were the record keepers from Lord High Lord Galdane the First all the way down to the current Lord High Lord, Gallon the Great.
 They connected past to the present, and they were to usher Singard into a bright future.

 And yet Emecar only ever heard the maidens refer to their duty when they had to do something they didn’t want to do.
 Curious, he thought.